Current Research Degree Students

 Prior to writing up, students must read Academic Regulation A6: Research Degrees, in particular Schedule 6.1 which relates to thesis submission.

-As part of the writing up process, all research students must regularly undertake plagiarism checks on their thesis as they have done with the PgCert Research Methods courseworks for Module 1 and 2.
+As part of the writing up process, all research students must regularly undertake plagiarism checks on their thesis as they have done with the Postgraduate Certificate (PgCert) Research Methods coursework for Modules 1 and 2.
 This will avoid inadvertently committing plagiarism and allow for the student to check references.
 It is recommended that students undertake this on a chapter by chapter basis and should be done using the UK University standard software available at TurnitinUK.
-For the purposes of a doctorate thesis submission pre-viva, each Graduate School has set up a unique thesis submission which is operated through the University's Moodle system.
-Please contact the relevant Graduate School for more details.
+For the purposes of a doctorate thesis submission pre-viva, your Graduate School/School has set up a unique thesis submission Turnitin account which is operated through the University's Moodle system.
+Please contact the relevant Graduate School/School Administrator for more details.

 Students who have been enrolled for three years as a full-time student are required to pay a continuation fee for the fourth and final year of their study, when they embark on the writing up stage.
 The fee is paid at the beginning of the writing up period and covers the full session.
 For part-time research students, fees are paid for five years with the sixth year being designated as the "writing up" year.
 On payment of this fee, the student receives an ID card which allows them access to University sites and the Library.
 Students who are permanent members of staff are also liable for this fee, even although they are currently not liable for tuition fees for the first five years of part-time study.
-For all students who are outwith their maximum period of registration (FT 4 years, PT 6 years), the writing up fee increases substantially to £390 per session (figure correct as at September 2011).
-In addition, any research student who is outwith the original registration period as mentioned above, must apply for an Extension of Registration Period (RDExt) Form (124KB doc) by completing this form.
+For all students who are outwith their maximum period of registration (FT 4 years, PT 6 years), the writing up fee increases substantially to £380 per session (figure correct as at September 2015).

 The writing up fee must then be paid on the anniversary of a student's commencement (ie January/February or September/October) as part of the student's learning contract as this acts as continued confirmation of the student's registration.
-During the time of writing up, students will still be expected to undertake annual monitoring activities such as the RSR form in Summer each year and continue to maintain contact with their Supervisory Team.
+During the time of writing up, students will still be expected to undertake annual monitoring activities such as the Research Student Report (RSR) Form in February each year and continue to maintain contact with their Supervisory Team.
 If these tasks are not undertaken at appropriate times, the student's continued enrolment/registration status with the University could be at risk.

 The viva examination is the part of your research degree programme which might cause you greatest anxiety.